+- concernList : Comment [0..]

+- The interests of the stakeholders addressed by this viewpoint.

+- language : String [0..]

-- concernList: Comment [] The interests of the stakeholders addressed by this viewpoint. - /concern: String [] The interest of the stakeholders displayed as the body of the comments from concernList. - language: String [] The languages used to express the models that represent content which is represented by the view.
-The language specification such as its metamodel, profile, or other language specification is referred to by its URI. - /method: Behavior [] The behavior is derived from the method of the operation with the Create stereotype. - presentation: String []
+The languages used to express the models that represent content which is represented by the view.
+The language specification such as its metamodel, profile, or other language specification is referred to by its URI.

+- /method : Behavior [0..]

+- The behavior is derived from the method of the operation with the Create stereotype. (derived)

+- presentation : String [0..]